LIFE: WHY "THINK IT THROUGH"?

 All of this can lead to a kind of taboo-by-default.

 It isn’t that anyone is roaming around telling people not to talk about this or that.
-(That didn’t used to happen, at least.)
+(That didn’t used to happen, in certain places, at least.)

 But sometimes, nobody brings it up, and nobody wants to be the first to bring it up, and everyone is taking cues from everyone else.